-- (1) Non-Incentive Stock Options.
+(1) Non-Incentive Stock Options.
 Federal taxable income is generally not recognized by an optionee when a non-incentive stock option is granted.
 On the date a non-incentive stock option is exercised, the amount by which the fair market value of the stock exceeds the exercise price of the option is taxed as ordinary income to the optionee.
 Subject to Section 162(m) of the Code, the amount of income taxed to the optionee will be allowed as a deduction for federal income tax purposes to PHC in the same year.
-PHC believes that the terms and conditions of the stock options granted under the PHC Stock Option Plan currently meet the requirements for performance-based compensation under Section 162(m)(4)(c) of the Code and that therefore the compensation attributable to the exercise of a stock option is not subject to the deduction limit under Section 162(m) of the Code.
-When an ontionee disposes of shares acquired by the exercise of the option, any amount received in excess of the fair market value of the shares on the date of exercise will be treated as long- or short-term capital gain to the optionee, depending upon the holding period of the shares.
-If the amount received is less than the market value of the shares on the date of exercise, the loss will be treated as long- or short-term capital loss, depending upon the holding period of the shares. - (2) Incentive Stock Options.
+PHC believes that the terms and conditions of the stock options granted under the PHC Stock Option Plan currently meet the requirements for performance-based compensation under Section 162(m)(4)(c) of the Code and that therefore the compensation attributable to the exercise of a stock option is not subject to the deduction limit under Section 162 (m) of the Code.
+When an optionee disposes of shares acquired by the exercise of the option, any amount received in excess of the fair market value of the shares on the date of exercise will be treated as long- or short-term capital gain to the optionee, depending upon the holding period of the shares.
+If the amount received is less than the market value of the shares on the date of exercise, the loss will be treated as long- or short-term capital loss, depending upon the holding period of the shares.

+(2) Incentive Stock Options.
 Federal taxable income is generally not recognized by an optionee when an incentive stock option is granted.
 When an optionee exercises an incentive stock option within the term of such option, no ordinary income will be recognized by the optionee at that time.
-However, the excess of the fair market value of the stock over the exercise price is considered an "item of adjustment" for alternative minimum tax purposes in the year of exercise.
+(However, the excess of the fair market value of the stock over the exercise price is considered an "item of adjustment" for alternative minimum tax purposes in the year of exercise.)

-If the shares acquired upon exercise are disposed of more than one year after the date of transfer (and two years after grant date), the excess of the sale proceeds over the aggregate option price of such shares will be taxed as long-term capital gain to the optionee.
-PHC would not be entitled to a tax deduction under such circumstances.
-In general, if the shares are disposed of prior to such date(s) (a "Disqualifying Disposition"), the lesser of (a) the excess of the fair market value of such shares at the time of exercise over the aggregate option price or (b) the amount realized on such Disqualifying Disposition over the basis of such shares would be ordinary income to the optionee at the time of the Disqualifying Disposition.
-Subject to Section 162(m) of the Code, PHC generally would be entitled to a federal tax deduction equal to the amount of ordinary income recognized by the optionee as a result of a Disqualifying Disposition.
+If the shares acquired upon exercise are disposed of more than one year after the date of transfer (and two years after grant date), the excess of the sale proceeds over the aggregate option price of such shares will be long-term capital gain to the optionee.
+PHC will not be entitled to a tax deduction under such circumstances.
+In general, if the shares are disposed of prior to such date(s) (a "Disqualifying Disposition"), the lesser of (a) the excess of the fair market value of such shares at the time of exercise over the aggregate option price or (b) the amount realized on such Disqualifying Disposition will be ordinary income to the optionee at the time of the Disqualifying Disposition.
+PHC generally will be entitled to a federal tax deduction equal to the amount of ordinary income recognized by the optionee.

-If a Disqualifying Disposition occurs in the year of exercise, the "item of adjustment" for alternative minimum tax purposes can not exceed the gain on disposition.
+If a Disqualifying Disposition occurs in the year of exercise, the "item of adjustment" for alternative minimum tax purposes will not be more than the gain on disposition.
 For purposes of determining the alternative minimum tax gain or loss in years following the year of exercise, the basis of the acquired shares will be the exercise price increased by the amount of the "item of adjustment" previously included in the alternative minimum taxable income.